antonhornquist/monorepo1/README.md

 A specific Bazel target and its [direct and transient dependencies](https://bazel.build/concepts/dependencies) are built using `bazel build //path/to:build_target`.
 Similarly, a specific test is run using `bazel test //path/to:test_target`.
 Running a test implies also building all its direct and transient dependencies.

+A subset of Bazel targets and its direct and transient dependencies are built using `bazel build //some/path/in/the/workspace/...`.
+This way, it is possible to run builds for a single or number of services but not all.

 Regardless of how it is invoked Bazel will only rebuild targets and tests not already cached.
 Only changed targets and dependencies are rebuilt.
 This speeds up builds considerably and is a key capability in Bazel to allow for growing a monorepo while still providing quick build and test feedback time.

 ### Building all (updated) targets